Get

 • Beagles are bred to hunt – This means they have a strong sense of smell and a drive to follow their nose.
 Exercise tires out their muscles and can help them rest better at night.

-• Beagles are prone to certain health problems – These include joint and bone issues, digestive disorders, and cardiac problems.
+• Beagles are prone to certain health problems These may include joint and bone issues, such as hip dysplasia and intervertebral disc disease.

-• Beagles are also at risk for diabetes and obesity – Regular exercise can help prevent these issues.
+• Beagles are also at risk for obesity – This can predispose them to further health issues.
+Regular exercise can help prevent these issues.

 • Beagles are incredibly sociable – They love people and other dogs, and they need an outlet for all that energy.
-Without exercise, they can become destructive and anxious.
+Without exercise, some dogs can become destructive and anxious.
 Even though they are small dogs, Beagles can be quite a handful when they are bored and full of energy.

 Beagle Swimming